rust-lang/atom-ide-rust/README.md

 ```
 Or you can install from Settings view by searching for `ide-rust`.

 No other packages or manual setup is required as these will be handled with user prompts after install.
+However, you may wish to install `rustup` with your OS package manager instead of following prompts to install via [rustup.rs](https://rustup.rs).

 ## Commands
 - `ide-rust:restart-all-language-servers` Restart all currently active Rls processes